Skip to content

 Replaying

-When you press Replay, the plugin fires the recorded events at their original timestamps by calling the original (pre-hook) LÖVE callbacks.
+When you press Replay, the plugin fires the recorded events at their original timestamps through the active LÖVE callbacks.
 This means:

 • Events replay in the exact order they were recorded